hydrusnetwork/hydrus/docs/developer_api.md

 }
 ```

 If you include a [file domain](#parameters_file_domain), it can only include 'local' file domains (by default on a new client this would just be "my files"), but you can send multiple to import to more than one location at once.
-Asking to import to 'all local files', 'all my files', 'trash', 'repository updates', or a file repository/ipfs will give you 400.
+Asking to import to 'hydrus local file storage', 'all my files', 'trash', 'repository updates', or a file repository/ipfs will give you 400.

 Arguments (as bytes):
 :